betable/betable-ios-sdk/README.md

                onComplete:(BetableAccessTokenHandler)onComplete
                 onFailure:(BetableFailureHandler)onFailure;

+#### Credit Betting

+If you want to make a credit bet, backed and unbacked, use these two methods respectively:

+    - (void)creditBetForGame:(NSString*)gameID
+                  creditGame:(NSString*)creditGameID
+                    withData:(NSDictionary*)data
+                  onComplete:(BetableCompletionHandler)onComplete
+                   onFailure:(BetableFailureHandler)onFailure;

+    - (void)unbackedCreditBetForGame:(NSString*)gameID
+                          creditGame:(NSString*)creditGameID
+                            withData:(NSDictionary*)data
+                          onComplete:(BetableCompletionHandler)onComplete
+                           onFailure:(BetableFailureHandler)onFailure;

+In both of these methods `creditGameID` is the ID of the game for which you would like to make a bet.  `gameID` is the game your user authed with and the game in which they won the credits.

 ### Batching Bet Requests

 You can batch requests to the api server by using the [`Betable request batching endpoint`](https://developers.betable.com/docs/#batch-requests).